atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+msg : class java.lang.String : The message to be displayed

 arg1 : interface com.atomist.rug.runtime.FunctionInvocationContext : No Description